*NEW DATE* Oct 7th. Feat. keynote by Victoria Carter & Innovators Panel

-ITSNZ's Young Transport Professionals are excited to announce that we are hosting a Transport Innovators event series over September-October in Auckland, Wellington, and Christchurch.
+ITSNZ's Young Transport Professionals are excited to announce that we are hosting a Transport Innovators event series in Auckland, Wellington, and Christchurch.

 Auckland Transport Innovators

 *NEW DATE*: October 7th Time: 5 -7PM (Presentations from 530PM)

 Come and hear from our panel of transport innovators as they share with us their vision, stories, enablers, and outlook for the future of innovation.

 Our first event of this series will be held in Auckland with networking drinks and nibbles.